 The helicopter powers up and we’re in the air.
 The weather is foggy, with light snow falling.
 There were course holds several times during the day, and what becomes apparent from the air is that there are several cloud bands clinging to the side of the mountain.
 The pilot needs to swing way out over Creekside before he can gain elevation.
 As we approach I see blue-clad course workers all over the place, making it difficult to spot our target area.

-Soon however I see a course worker in the middle of the run holding his hands above his head, just like we’ve told them to do.
+Soon however I see a course worker in the middle of the run holding his hands above his head, just like we’ve trained.
 That’s my landing area.
 I check that the pilot sees him, and we start our approach.
 As you might notice, most of my job is just hanging there.

 Once in the bag, we moved to the middle of the run to be away from the ”A” net.